Reaching for More with

 - They ask up to eight times for what they want.

 They studiously avoid any disagreement whatsoever.
 One of the stupidest moves any salesperson can make is to tell the prospective customer or client that the prospect is wrong.
-That borders on the insane, because it creates or adds barriers -- sales barriers -- closing barriers -- which make it infinitely more difficult bring the sale to a reciprocally happy conclusion.
+That borders on the insane, because it creates or adds barriers -- sales barriers -- closing barriers -- which make it infinitely more difficult to close the sale.

 This is wonderfully and accurately parallel to the scheme of life, where in no less than 48% of your

 opportunities to get what you want, you don't even ask for what you want, because you think you're smart enough to know in advance that you will hear a negative response.